One of Dublin's best day trips you need to do

-How to get to Glendalough
+How to get to Glendalough Monastery

-There are a couple of ways to get to Glendalough.
+There are a couple of ways to get to Glendalough Monastery.
 Our favourite route is through the Dublin and Wicklow Mountains which takes a little longer than taking the Motorway.
 If you have a car and a relaxed schedule, head to the mountains through the Sally Gap - it’s glorious.
 Short for time?
 Hit the M50 southbound to the N11 and take the exit for Roundwood.
 Either way, there are signposts to guide you and plenty of friendly locals who will help you out if you take a wrong turn.
 Don't worry if you don't have a car, you can still get there by public transport.
 St. Kevin's Bus Service and the Glendalough Shuttle Bus run every day from the centre of the city.

 Monks and Vikings

 This sixth-century ‘university city’, founded by St. Kevin, is situated beside two beautiful lakes (Glendalough means valley of the two lakes) near the village of Laragh.
 The site itself and the lakes are free and accessible anytime, all year round.
 The car parks and the visitor centre, however, do have a charge and opening hours.
 The visitors' centre is an excellent introduction and it’s well worth your time and money.
 At €5 per adult or €13 for a family ticket, you’ll learn the history, way of life and secrets of this fantastic place.
 You’ll also get great advice from the staff on the hikes and trails you can do from here.
 It’s a pleasant five-minute walk to the site from the centre and the first thing you’ll see is the round tower.
 It’s one of Ireland’s best-preserved round towers and it commands pride of place among the old stone headstones and ruined churches.
 Used by the monks as a defensive building against invading Vikings, it has stood for a thousand years and it’s mighty impressive.
-If you’re into photography you’ll love the colours, the lines and the light for some creative compositions, especially with the abundance of celtic crosses dotted around the graveyard.
+If you’re into photography you’ll love the colours, the lines and the light for some creative compositions, especially with the abundance of Celtic crosses dotted around the graveyard.

-The lakes, of course, are the essence of tranquillity and birdsong fills the air all year round.
+The lakes, of course, are the essence of tranquility and birdsong fills the air all year round.
 You can take the boardwalk through the tall grasses and marshes between the lakes or walk beside the forest to the upper lake.
 Both ways are beautiful and present you with a spectacular reveal of the lake at the end.
 It’s difficult to describe it.
 It’s one of my favourite lakes in the whole world.
 There’s really something magical about the atmosphere.

-After a leisurely stroll on the shore, you can check out some fantastic walking trails from here.
+After a leisurely stroll on the lake shore, you can check out some fantastic walking trails from here.
 They’re well marked and the information board provides helpful details on what to expect.
 If you have time, definitely do the 9km Spinc trail.
 It takes you all along the lower lake, passed the abandoned mine at the end of the valley, where there are still some old machines left to rust among the grey rocks and gravel.
 After that it’s a slow, steady, climb all the way to the top of the ridge that looms over the whole valley.
 The views are simply stunning and you’ll most likely spot some deer along the way.
 The day we took on the challenge, the weather was glorious and we had our picnic at the halfway point.
 It’s a little wooden bridge over the river that feeds into the lakes and it provides a fantastic viewpoint back to the site and the round tower standing tall amongst the trees.
 On the way back, the trail cuts through a lovely oak forest and a lot of steps take you passed the gorgeous cascades of Poulanass Waterfall and back down to the start of the trail.
 You can choose to do it in reverse and get those steps out of the way but we much prefer descending stairs rather than climbing!

 Be sure to stick around for the sunset if you have time.
 It sets right at the end of the valley and bathes the lake in glorious colours, which Neil has captured here so beautifully.